ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-2/11-ember-data.md

 ## The EmberData Store

 As mentioned above, EmberData provides a `store` service, which we can inject into our route using the `@service store;` declaration, making the EmberData store available as `this.store`.
 It provides the `request` method for making fetch requests using `RequestManager`.
 As its name implies: the `RequestManager` is request centric.
 Instead of answering questions about specific records or types of records, we ask it about the status of a specific request.
 To initiate a request, we use the `request` method on the store, passing in a request object.
 The request object is created using builders from `@ember-data/json-api/request`.
-Specifically, the [`findRecord` builder](../../../models/finding-records/#toc_retrieving-a-single-record) takes a model type (`rentals` in our case) and a model ID (for us, that would be `params.rental_id` from the URL) as arguments and builds fetch options for a single record.
+Specifically, the [`findRecord` builder](../../../models/finding-records/#toc_retrieving-a-single-record) takes a model type (`rental` in our case) and a model ID (for us, that would be `params.rental_id` from the URL) as arguments and builds fetch options for a single record.
 On the other hand, the [`query` builder](../../../models/finding-records/#toc_retrieving-multiple-records) takes the model type as an argument and builds fetch options to query for all records of that type.

 The EmberData store acts as a kind of intermediary between our app and the server; it does many important things, including caching the responses that were fetched from the server.
 If we request some records (instances of model classes) that we had _already_ fetched from the server in the past, EmberData's store ensures that we can access the records immediately, without having to fetch them again unnecessarily and wait for the server to respond.
 But, if we don't already have that response cached in our store, then it will go off and fetches it from the server.
 Pretty nice, right?